telerik/blazor-docs/_contentTemplates/common/get-started.md

 @[template](/_contentTemplates/common/get-started.md#start-trial)

-Follow the [Setup the Telerik Private NuGet Feed]({%slug installation/nuget%}) article to set it up in case you don't have it already.
+If you prefer to do the process yourself, follow the [Setup the Telerik Private NuGet Feed]({%slug installation/nuget%}) article to set it up manually in case you don't have it already.

 Once you have added the Telerik NuGet feed, continue with this tutorial.
 #end